JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     PreferredAuthentications publickey,password,gssapi-with-mic,hostbased,keyboard-interactive

-With that done, restart the SSH daemon like so:
+With that done, restart the SSH daemon:

     sudo service ssh restart

-When that is all done, initial SSH connections using password authentication
+When all that is done, initial SSH connections to your Ubuntu machine using password authentication should run smoothly & without any unnecessary delay.

 ### Adjust the MOTD (Message of the Day) header & related info.